phaxio/phaxio-dotnet/README.md

 ## Migration from API V1 to V2

-PhaxioV2Client is not a drop-in replacement for PhaxioClient.
+Phaxio is not a drop-in replacement for PhaxioClient.
 Several methods have been removed.

 - AttachPhaxCodeToPdf was removed
 - CreatePhaxCode is now GeneratePhaxCode